 Using an inadequate amplifier to drive the analog input.
-Use care when choosing a high frequency amplifier to drive the ADC08D1000 as many high speed amplifiers will have higher distortion than will the ADC08D1000, resulting in overall system performance degradation.
+Use care when choosing a high frequency amplifier to drive the ADC08D502 as many high speed amplifiers will have higher distortion than will the ADC08D502, resulting in overall system performance degradation.

 Driving the VBG pin to change the reference voltage.
-As mentioned in THE REFERENCE VOLTAGE, the reference voltage is intended to be fixed to provide one of two different full-scale values (650 mVP-P and 870 mVP-P).
-Over driving this pin will not change the full scale value, but can be used to change the LVDS common mode voltage from 0.8V to 1.2V by tying the $V{BG}$ pin to $V{A}$ .
+The reference voltage is intended to be fixed to provide one of two different full-scale values (650 mVP-P and 870 mVP-P).
+Over driving this pin will not change the full scale value, but can otherwise upset operation.

 Driving the clock input with an excessively high level signal.
-The ADC input clock level should not exceed the level described in the Operating Ratings Table or the input offset could change.
+The ADC clock level should not exceed the level described in the Operating Ratings Table or the input offset could change.

-Inadequate input clock levels.
-As described in THE CLOCK INPUTS, insufficient input clock levels can result in poor performance.
-Excessive input clock levels could result in the introduction of an input offset.
+Inadequate clock levels.
+Insufficient clock levels can result in poor performance.
+Excessive clock levels could result in the introduction of an input offset.

-Using a clock source with excessive jitter, using an excessively long input clock signal trace, or having other signals coupled to the input clock signal trace.
+Using a clock source with excessive jitter, using an excessively long clock signal trace, or having other signals coupled to the clock signal trace.
 This will cause the sampling interval to vary, causing excessive output noise and a reduction in SNR performance.

 Failure to provide adequate heat removal.
-As described in Thermal Management, it is important to provide adequate heat removal to ensure device reliability.
-This can be done either with adequate air flow or the use of a simple heat sink built into the board.
+It is important to provide adequate heat removal to ensure device reliability.
+This can either be done with adequate air flow or the use of a simple heat sink built into the board.
 The backside pad should be grounded for best performance.